 But no applause for a blog post you thought was good—tweets, shares, comments, page views—can feel almost as bad as your worst nightmare, especially when you’re a new blogger.

-But as your audience grows, you can write better blog posts and have sweet dreams instead of nightmares by following these tips.
+But as your audience grows, you can excel at writing blog posts and have sweet dreams instead of nightmares by following these tips.

 1. Make sure your readers care about the subject.

 You can’t get people excited about something they’re not interested in.
 It doesn’t matter how awesome you think it is or whether you think they should care about it.
 If readers don’t need the information you offer, they won’t pay attention to your blog posts.

 Let’s say you have a passion for helicopter skiing—or heli-skiing, for short.
 It’s a very narrow topic with limited appeal, and you’ll have a hard time generating interest if you’re only writing blog posts about recent trips.